Zondax/ledger-oasis/docs/cipher-transactions-ui.md

 5. For the Allowance transaction, how can user check, if the show ParaTime wallet address is the real ParaTime wallet address?
 This information is not shown on the Network Parameters page.
+6. Currently we never show infromation where are tokens send/deposited/withdrawn **from**.
+This seems to be common in other projects as well (e.g. Metamask).
+   Should we add:
+   - the source address for all transactions,
+   - the source genesis hash or ParaTime ID for all cross-chain transactions?